DataCamp vs. Coursera

 IBM Data Science Professional Certificate on Coursera

 The program is an all-in-one course for learning Data Science.
-It uses Python and its libraries (NumPy, Pandas, Matplotlib, Seaborn) as the focus programming language and includes hands-on practice in the IBM Cloud utilizing real-world data sets.
+It uses Python and its libraries (NumPy, Pandas, Matplotlib, Seaborn, Scipy) as the focus programming language and includes hands-on practice in the IBM Cloud utilizing real-world data sets.
 One of the main modules here is Data Analysis with Python where you would learn data analysis, data wrangling, and model creation.

 Moreover, there is the machine learning module that touches the topic but without going deep into the subject.